Private Beta Access

 Crypto-flow ranked candidates

-Precious-metals setups ranked by confidence and cleaner directional structure
+Hard-asset setups ranked by confidence and cleaner directional structure

-Precious-metals setups ranked by confidence and cleaner directional structure
+Hard-asset setups ranked by confidence and cleaner directional structure

 Metals-flow ranked candidates

-Tide Trader scans approximately 150 liquid tickers across the trading day, filters them through volatility, liquidity, and participation rules, and then narrows them into a structured list of actionable setups.
+Tide scans approximately 150 liquid tickers across the trading day, filters them through volatility, liquidity, and participation rules, and then narrows them into a structured list of actionable setups.

 The goal is not to show everything moving in the market.
 The goal is to reduce noise and surface the names with the clearest structure for decision-making.

-Each Tide Trader run provides a ranked scout list, top-pick cards, broader setup tables, structured entry references, moderate and stretch exit targets, and a trailing-exit framework for trade management.
+Each Tide run provides a ranked scout list, top-pick cards, broader setup tables, structured entry references, moderate and stretch exit targets, and a trailing-exit framework for trade management.

 This gives users both a fast-read layer and a deeper review layer inside the same overnight-focused report.

-Tide Trader is optimized for overnight continuation-style setups.
+Tide is optimized for overnight continuation-style setups.
 The system is designed to help identify names with enough structure, volatility, and participation to support late-session or scheduled-run trade planning into the next trade day.

 It is not built as a pure intraday scalping engine, and users should read it through that lens.